systane/courses/microservicesAmazon/MessagingAndContainers.md

 ### SQS
 SQS (Amazon Simple Queue Service) is a fully managed queuing service that allows you to integrate queuing functionality in your application.
 SQS offers two types of message queues:
+- Standard (offers best-effort ordering): In this type of message queue, occasionally the messages might be delivered in a different order from which they were sent.
+This type of queue has unlimited throughput (transaction per second) and at the least one message is delivered, but occasionally more than one copy is delivered.
-Standard (offers best-effort ordering) and FIFO (process messages in the order they arrive and only once).
+- FIFO (process messages in the order they arrive and only once).
+In this type, all messages are delivered in the order from which they were sent, and exactly one message (no duplicates) is delivered, and it remains avaliable until the consumer processes and deletes it.
+This kind of queue support up to 300 messages per second.

+SQS has a functionality known as DLQ (Dead-Letter-Queue) that is used to store all messages that were'nt processed.
+Maybe a consumer tried to process a message multiple times without succcess, so SQS sent this message to DLQ (Standard or FIFO queue) and the developer can analyze and debug the messages from this queue.

 ## Containers